leoleoleoM/leoleoleoM.github.io/_posts/2023-05-18-Second_day studying.md

 # A bird or not a bird?
 That is a question.
 This blog is about what I learn on 18th May, 2023.
 The example code about how to recogonize a bird with *fastai*.
+Some basic content can be found [Basic content for fastai course](https://www.fast.ai/posts/2020-01-16-fast_template.html).